tomjamesallen/Async-Hook-Manager/README.md

 ### Register a new hook
 `.registerHook(hookCallback[, reference])`

 Register a hook.
-The callback passed to this method is called whenever a call to the corresponding AHM instance is made and will be passed the `payload` if one is passed to `.makeCall` (see below).
-The callback should return `true`, `false` (synchronous) or a promise (asynchronous).
+The callback passed to this method is called whenever a call to the corresponding AHM instance.
+The `hookCallback` is passed an object that contains the optional `payload` property that can be passed to `.makeCall`, as well as the `callId`, and callback functions to resolve or reject the call.
+These callbacks provide the simplest way of performing async work and then resolving/rejecting.
+Alternatively, the callback can return a boolean to resolve/reject synchronously, or return a promise to later be resolved/rejected.

 This method returns the id of the hook that's been registered.
 This can be used to unregister the hook.
 The reference argument is optional, and can contains a string or an object to help with identification of the hook.

 ### Unregister a hook
 `.unregisterHook(hookId)`